quantum-kite/kite/docs/documentation/examples/haldane.md

 ### Disorder
 We can include [different types of disorder][disorder].
-For simplicity, we consider onsite uniform disorder distribution with width of `#!python 0.4 eV` and zero average onsite energy (Anderson disorder):
+For simplicity, we consider onsite uniform disorder distribution with width of `#!python 0.4` and zero average onsite energy (Anderson disorder):

 ``` python
 disorder = kite.Disorder(lattice)